Bormio

 - Keller Steak House: Located near the town's thermal baths, Keller specialises in grilled meats and hearty alpine cuisine.
 The interior features wood and stone elements, creating a warm mountain-lodge feel.
 It’s a good option for a satisfying dinner after a day on the slopes or in the spa.
 Price guide: €€ (Mid-range)

-Bormio Gallery
+Bormio Photo Gallery

-Places close to Bormio
+Places Close to Bormio

 - Livigno (approx. 40 km north of Bormio): A popular ski resort town in the Alps, Livigno is known for its tax-free shopping and vibrant après-ski scene.
 The town offers a variety of winter sports, including skiing, snowboarding, and snowshoeing.
 Livigno also features a lively pedestrian area full of shops, cafes, and restaurants, making it a great destination for both outdoor activities and relaxation.